jpverkamp/blog/content/reviews/movies/Life of Pi.md

 It's something that really did make me think: given a less believable but more positive story versus a more believable but grimmer story, which will the average person choose?
 In the film, Pi implies that's the choice that makes people believe in God.
 While I haven't gone quite that far, it definitely made me think.
 So that's something at least.

 Overall, I enjoyed the movie.
 I haven't read the book and I doubt that I ever will, but the film was worth my time which is all that I really ask.
-It was good enough--thought provoking enough at least--to put it in my top ten, just below {{<crosslink "Brave">}} but above {{<crosslink "Skyfall">}}.
-If you have to choose, I'd still say go see {{<crosslink "Rise of the Guardians">}}), but if you've already seen that one, you could do worse than Life of Pi.
+It was good enough--thought provoking enough at least--to put it in my top ten, just below [[Brave]]() but above [[Skyfall]]().
+If you have to choose, I'd still say go see [[Rise of the Guardians]]()), but if you've already seen that one, you could do worse than Life of Pi.

 {{< ranking "2012 Movie Reviews" >}}